 name type description id int An integer ID uniquely identifying the component in this installation only. name string The name of the component.
-This is a unique identifier for this component. descrip- string A description of the component, which may contain HTML. tion de- string The login name of the user to whom new bugs will be assigned by default. fault_assigr ed_to de- string The default type for bugs filed under this component. fault_bug_t уре de- string The login name of the user who will be set as the QA Contact for new bugs by default.
-Empty fault_qa_co ntact string if the QA contact is not defined. triage_owne erstring The login name of the user who is named as the Triage Owner of the component.
-Empty string if the Triage Owner is not defined. sort_key int Components, when displayed in a list, are sorted first by this integer and then secondly by their name. is_active boole arA boolean indicating if the component is active.
+This is a unique identifier for this component. descrip- string A description of the component, which may contain HTML. tion de- string The login name of the user to whom new bugs will be assigned by default. fault_assign ned_to de- string The login name of the user who will be set as the QA Contact for new bugs by default.
+Empty fault_qa_co ntact string if the QA contact is not defined. sort_key int Components, when displayed in a list, are sorted first by this integer and then secondly by their name. is_active boole anA boolean indicating if the component is active.
 Inactive components are not enabled for new bugs. flag_types ob- An object containing two items bug and attachment that each contains an array of objects, ject where each describes a flagtype.
 The flagtype items are described in the Flagtype object below.